Provider Datalab – Installation Guide

 - You apply

-Datalabclaims to a namespace (e.g.,workspace). - The referenced Secret for storage lives in the same namespace as the
+Datalabclaims to a namespace (e.g.,workspace). - The referenced Secret for storage lives in the namespace configured by

 workspace).